honkaboy/graph-search/README.txt

+Dijktra, A*, BFS: Basic search algorithms on a graph in 2D Euclidean space.

-Basic RRT* where the goal space and state space are different.
-Works as far as I can tell.
-Still has shortcomings as defined in the TODOs in the code.
+RRT*: goal space z= f(x,y) and state space X \in {x,y} are different.